lscalese/journal-file-indexer/README.md

 We consider these data are temporary.
 The usual use case is to index a journal file, perform searches and then delete them.
 So, all data are physically stored in IRISTEMP to avoid indexing a journal file generate a new journal file ...
+However, If you prefer store data in another database, you create a global mapping in %ALL namespace with these globals:

+ * ^IRIS.Temp.data.Record*
+ * ^IRIS.Temp.data.Stats*
+ * ^IRIS.Temp.data.File*

 By default, the process keep maximum 5 indexed journal files.
 If 6th is indexed the oldest is automatically removed from the database.